-Currently, there is yet to be a dedicated area for the pharmacy technician program.
-A small closet space is utilized as a mock pharmacy in the Williams Race building, room 4024, dedicated to the dental program.
+Currently, there is a need for a dedicated compounding /lab area for the pharmacy technician program.
+A small closet space is being utilized as a mock pharmacy in the Williams Race building, room 4024, which is a dedicated of the dental program.
 The pharmacy program works around the dental program's schedule to utilize this space to have a stable location to compound medications and use the mock pharmacy for simulations for the students.